 I have been lead counsel in Jury Trials and over 3,000 Bench Trials.

-I offer a proven, methodical approach that has broken countless of the strongest legal defenses.
+I offer a proven, methodical approach that has broken many of the most serious charges filed by the State Attorney’s Office.

-Allow me to handle your case and stand with YOU
+Allow me to handle your case and stand by YOU!

 There are six main field sobriety tests that an officer will request of someone suspected of driving under the influence.
 Perhaps the most unreliable of these tests is called the HGN, or Horizontal Gaze Nystagmus test.